SuperNova76/TopCPToolKit/docs/faq.md

 ??? question "Which p-tags are supported?"
     We always recommend using the [latest available p-tags](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/FullListOfPtagsAndPatternsR22).

+??? question "How can I check the metadata present in my sample?"
+    After setting up an AnalysisBase release, you can run
+    ```
+    meta-reader -m peeker --hideContentList --hideTrigger <file>
+    ```
+    on a given DxAOD file to printout the metadata that is available to TopCPToolkit.

 ## Unexpected output

 ??? question "No events pass the GRL selection in this MC sample!"
     This is because your MC sample is being treated as data.
 It has been observed on a few MC samples that some of the metadata is wrongly written, e.g. the `SimFlavour` field is missing in p5631 and the code is misled into defaulting to data.

 ## Analysis use-cases